Dheeraj-R/Dheeraj-R/README.md

 - 👋 Hi, I’m Dheeraj.
-- 👀 I have worked on projects with React/Vue, passionate about Machine Learning/AI (also working on projects with DL, they just haven't been pushed to github), .
+- 👀 I am skilled in Nodejs/Expressjs/MongoDB, React/Vue/Discord, Machine Learning concepts, and many more.
+I really love ConvoNets.
+- I have had hands-on experience with each of the aforementioned skills and I love learning.
 - Things i brag about: I worked on a couple of discord bots that helped me maintain my server with over 80k members and a couple of other Large servers with over 10k members.
 - 📫 How to reach me
   - Discord: Iwatani Naofumi#9712